 In this season of giving, may we direct you to the Giving Campaign for the 50th Celebration.
 When you give to student success, you are investing in future leaders and world changers.
 You are supporting the goals and dreams of over 1,000 international students who are self supported by their families and sometimes whole communities!
 This year many international students felt isolation and loneliness on a deeper level, as they quarantined and navigated online school far from their families.
 Your donation gift this year goes towards supporting the completion of their education and goals!

 ALUMNI STORY: LEONARDO ZAMBRANO

-Leo graduated from Edmonds College with an Associate of Technical Arts in Medical Information Technology - Medical Administrative Assistant.
+Leo graduated from Edmonds College with an Associate of Technical Arts in Health Care Administration - Medical Administrative Assistant.
 Currently he is working at Everett Clinic as a Patient Service Representative.

 During his time at Edmonds, he was an OIP Marketing Assistant and helped many international students and families learn about campus.
 He also received a Foundation scholarship and credits the support for helping him complete his degree.

 "I wish for Edmonds College to keep growing and expanding around the world, so more international students can enroll in this amazing educational institution.
 I hope students can have the same opportunity I had to grow personally and professionally." - Leonardo Zambrano

 International alumni and friends are all welcome!
 Join us in sharing photos and memories of Edmonds College.
 It is also a great space to reconnect!

 (Above) Fall Semester 1985 submitted by Annegret Stolberg